jessica-mitchell/nest-simulator/doc/htmldoc/installation/pip_install.rst

 Introduction
 ============

 NEST is a neural network simulator with Python bindings.
-This guide covers installation of the ``pynest-ng`` package from PyPI.
+This guide covers installation of the ``nest-simulator`` package from PyPI.

 Prerequisites
 =============